Tips for managing anxiety

 Notice Your State of Mind (& Embrace Wise Mind!)

-Wise mind is the harmonious balance between our emotional and rational minds, where decisions are made with both intuition and logic.
+Wise mind is the harmonious balance between our emotional and rational minds, where decisions are made taking into account both emotion and logic, not letting one overpower the other.
 Pay attention to the signs indicating whether you’re in emotion mind or reasonable mind.
 Keep a journal of these signs to recognise patterns and triggers.

-Wise mind from a spiritual perspective can mean a number of things.
-From wise mind as a contemplative practice, or as simple experience, to wise mind from the perspective of mysticism, or as intuition, whatever feels right to you is a great place to start.
+Wise mind can also mean a number of things from a spiritual perspective.
+From wise mind as a contemplative practice, or as simple ‘experience’, to wise mind from the perspective of mysticism, or as intuition, whatever feels right to you is a great place to start.

 Try Chain Analysis